-A: No. If you are given the opportunity to reserve a home, you are allowed to pick from all the available homes at that time.
-It does not entitle you to pick any home that may become available at any point in the future (specifically because another household was unable to close).
-Once you have reserved your home, you may not swap that home for another home.
+A: No. If you are given the opportunity to reserve a home, you are allowed to pick from all the available lots at that time.
+Each lot will have a pre-designated home style to be built on it.
+It does not entitle you to pick any lot that may become available at any point in the future (specifically because another household was unable to close).
+Once you have reserved your home on a specific lot, you may not swap that home for another home or for a different lot.